 '''

-Listing 3.
-Transformation of weak types

-Function TransformWeakEntity(WeakEnt)

-WeakEnt is transformed Then
+If WeakEnt is transformed Then

-2

-If

-3

 Return

-4

 End If

-5

-6

 WeakRelations <- GetConnectedWeakRelations(WeakEnt)

-7

 For Each WeakRel in WeakRelations

-8

-9

-OtherEnt <- GetOtherEntity (WeakEnt, WeakRel)
+OtherEnt <- GetOtherEntity(WeakEnt, WeakRel)

-10

 If OtherEnt is no StrongEntity or

-11

 is not transformed WeakEntity Then

-12

 Continue

-13

 End If

-14

-WeakEnt.Transformed <- true

-15

 WeakEnt.
+Transformed <- true

+WeakEnt.
 References.
-Add(OtherEntity)

-16
+Add (OtherEntity)

 MergeTables (WeakEnt, WeakRel)

-17

 Return

-18

 End For

-19

 End Function

 '''

-In contrast to the IsA structure algorithm, the transformation algorithm resolves all connected weak relationships (line 6) and immediately tries to transform them (line 7 to 18).
-If weak relationships are connected to a strong entity or an already transformed weak entity (line 9 to 13), the current weak entity can determine its existence-dependent type and therefore can be transformed (line 15 to 16).
+In contrast to the IsA structure algorithm, the transformation algorithm resolves all connected weak relationships (line 6) and immediately tries to transform them (lines 7 to 18).
+If weak relationships are connected to a strong entity or an already transformed weak entity (lines 9 to 13), the current weak entity can determine its existence-dependent type and can be transformed (lines 15 to 16).

-Note, that the cardinalities of the weak relationship are not to be considered for the basic transformation, since these can only be 1:1 and N:1 towards the identifying type.
+Note that the cardinalities of the weak relationship are not to be considered for the basic transformation, since these can only be 1:1 and N:1 towards the identifying type.
 The given algorithm realizes both functionalities by means of a foreign key dependency.